umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-03-releasenotes.md

 As an administrator of your organization in Umbraco Cloud, you now have access to the **Edit Team** page of **Umbraco cloud projects in your organization**.

 The project team page can easily be accessed from the overview showing all the organization's projects.
-The administrator can by clicking the icon listed to the right of the individual project., where he will be able to invite users to join the project team with a set of project permissions and backoffice user group memberships or revoke access to the project of an existing project team member.
+The administrator can by clicking the icon listed to the right of the individual project.
+He will be able to invite users to the project team with a set of permissions and backoffice user group memberships.
+He can also revoke access to the project of an existing project team member.

 ![OrgAdminEditUserPage](images/OrgAdminEditUserPage.gif)